IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-3.md

 ## Step 2

-First you need to prepare your application for Cloud Foundry.
+Now you need to prepare your application for Cloud Foundry.
 To do this, in the root directory of your project you will find a file called `manifest.yml`.
 This will be the building blocks for your application when pushing it up to the cloud.
 Inside this file add the following code. **Be sure to change the commented code!**

 ```yaml
 ---